EidMuhammadlaghari/DSA_/CONTRIBUTING.md

 # Hacktoberfest Contribution Guidelines
-Thank you for your interest in contributing to the Calculator App as part of Hacktoberfest.
+Thank you for your interest in contributing to the DSA as part of Hacktoberfest.
 Your contributions are highly appreciated, and your efforts help improve this open-source project.
 Please follow the guidelines below for a smooth and effective contribution process.

 ## How to Contribute

-To contribute to the Calculator App for Hacktoberfest, please adhere to the following steps:
+To contribute to the DSA for Hacktoberfest, please adhere to the following steps:

 1. **Fork the Repository**: Start by forking the repository to your personal GitHub account.